 Salary: £9.75 per hour

 Closing date: Sunday 17 July 2022

 Interview date: As suitable applications are received

 Could you be a Sense Support Worker?

 It is an exciting time at Sense as we develop our Supported Living service in Dereham.
 We are now recruiting Support Workers to join our friendly well-established teams in Derham, Norfolk.

-Roles are permanent, with contracts available for either 30 or 37.5 hours per week.
+Roles are permanent, with contracts available for up to 37.5 hours per week.
 We are offering Support Workers in Dereham £19,013 per annum FTE.

 Our services are personalised to the individuals that live in them and the people that provide the support.
 We want to ensure those that provide their support feel the same way about activities and life as they do.
 So as part of the process we will discuss your suitability / availability and together we will decide on the best service for you.

 We have 2 supported living flats with one individual in each flat and both have visual impairment.
 One is mobile and requires minimal support and the other requires more physical support.
 Each individual is provided with care and support tailored to their individual needs.